pyinstaller/pyinstaller/doc/source/Tutorial.rst

 First, unpack the archive on you path of choice.
 Installer is **not** a Python package, so it doesn't need to go in site-packages, or have a .pth file.
-For the purpose of this documentation we will asume |install_path|.
+For the purpose of this documentation we will assume |install_path|.
 You will be using a couple of scripts in the |install_path| directory, and these will find everything they need from their own location.
 For convenience, keep the paths to these scripts short (don't install in a deeply nested subdirectory).

 |PyInstaller| is dependant to the version of python you configure it for.
 In
-other words, you will need a separate copy of |PyInstaller| for each Python version you wish to work with *or* you'll need to rerun Configure.py every time you switch the Python version).
+other words, you will need a separate copy of |PyInstaller| for each Python version you wish to work with *or* you'll need to rerun ``Configure.py`` every time you switch the Python version).

 |GOBACK|